 Parent education workshops enhance parent involvement in the development of their students' literacy skills.
-Literacy Nights are also scheduled in the fall and spring.
+Literacy Night is scheduled in the spring.
 Students and parents are engaged in literacy activities with teacher guidance.
 Weekly newsletters are sent home to inform parents about the curricular programs and to communicate techniques for further development of students' literacy skills.
 Parent knowledge and parent involvement is increased in Reading and Language Arts through parent/teacher conferences, report cards, quarterly progress reports, and school-wide parent meetings (SSC, PTA, Principal Chats and ELAC).

-We also offer parent workshops each month to provide parents the opportunity to increase their comfort and knowledge of the core educational components.
 In addition, our monthly community meetings provide another opportunity for parents to voice opinions and stay closely involved with the school.

 Parents volunteer in our school-wide activities.
 Parents take part in some of the after-school intervention programs.
-Parents have also organized a crossing-guard program before and after school.
+Parents have also organized a walking school bus program before school in partnership with the City of San Jose Walk n Roll program.